ucsb-cs56-projects/cs56-games-country-runner/README.md

 ##<i>W16 Final Remarks</i>

 This is a game that we control a character to move and jump to avoid obstacles and get scores.
 Once the character collides with obstacles, game is over.
 The Gui.java is to create the window.
 The JPanel and title screen classes are used to draw image in different states of the game.
 Runner, Sheep and Snail classes which extends Sprite class will create and handle the state and behavior of the objects in the game.
 Runner object is the main character.
-Sheep and Snail objects are the obstacle objects.
-For future development of this legacy project, developer could implement the highest score record which can be showed in the title screen by clicking the "highest score" button.
+Sheep, Snail, Racoon, and Panda objects are the obstacle objects.
+For future development of this legacy project, developer could prevent the player from moving off screen.
 Also, developer can add shoot method to let the main character or obstacles shoot.
-Furthermore, developers also can make moving background which makes the game look more comfortable.
+Furthermore, developers also can make a layered background which makes the game look more comfortable.
 For the opportunity of refactoring the project, future developers can move the action listeners out and create a InputHandler class to handle user inputs.